7 effective ways to stop workplace stress

 4. Don’t over-assign/over-commit

-This is one is simple yet we’re all still guilty because of our competitive mentality.
-If you’re a manager, don’t over assign.
+This is one is simple, yet we’re all still guilty of it due to our competitive mentality.
+If you’re a manager, don’t over-assign.
 Know what your employees can handle by first asking and then observing.
 Start slow with new employees and work up to a comfortable workload.
 If you’re an employee, don’t over-commit to tasks you’re not sure you can handle.
-Know the length tasks take you and learn to put say “no” when you feel it will compromise your work quality or peace.
+Know the length tasks take you and learn to say “no” when you feel it will compromise your work quality or peace.

 5. Be clear about expectations and goals

-Managers, one of the biggest sources of stress for employees is unclear expectations.
-When your reaction is unpredictable, people get uneasy- to put it simply.
-Being clear about what you expect in even the smallest tasks can help alleviate uncertainty that causes stress.
-When you’re clear about goals and expectations for yourself even and write them down, you’re 42% more likely to accomplish them.
+Managers, one of the biggest sources of stress for your employees is unclear expectations.
+When your reaction is unpredictable, people get uneasy – to put it simply.
+Being clear about what you expect in even the smallest tasks can help alleviate the uncertainty that causes stress.
+Even when you’re clear about goals and expectations for yourself and write them down, you’re 42% more likely to accomplish them.
 Accomplishment always alleviates stress.

 6. Have lunch out

 Any environment for too long itself can have adverse effects.
 Getting lunch or going out as a group can help you bond with your team members, whilst taking a break from the same scene.
 When coworkers feel more connected, there’s less likely to be tension and problems in the workplace.
 With less tension and a more personal connection, the office environment feels lighter.
-Even if just you take off for 30 minutes, a change of scenery resets your mood.
+Even if just you take 30 minutes off, a change of scenery resets your mood.

 7. Stop the email harassment

 One of the very little things I didn’t realize was such a source of stress for me was my email.
 Like a lot of professionals, I have about 6 accounts open on my desktop or phone that are constantly going off and reminding me of something else to worry about.
 Now, I just set aside two times per day to check them and turn all notifications off.
-Nothing that urgent would be in the digital snailmail anyways.
+Nothing that urgent would be in the digital ‘snail mail’ anyway.